 “Their anger, their hatred – I can feel it washing over me,” Jack Monroe says of the rioters who have taken to the streets.
 “Just like I’ve felt it surge inside of me before.
 I understand it.”

 In July 1992, the Los Angeles Times published “Los Angeles Before and After the Rodney King Case,” a group effort from the newspaper’s reporting staff that had the official title of Understanding the Riots.
-While Jack Monroe may have understood, the vast majority of white America was caught off-guard by events, unaware of the rising tensions within African American communities resulting from not only systematic abuse at the hands of the police but rampant poverty, drug addiction, and gang violence.
+While Jack Monroe may have understood, a vast majority of white America was caught off guard, unaware of the rising tensions within African American communities not only from systematic abuse at the hands of the police but rampant poverty, drug addiction, and gang violence.
 And nowhere was that tension greater than in South Los Angeles.

-The neighborhood had once been economically fueled by factories owned by the likes of General Motors, Bethlehem Steel and Goodyear.
-As those industries began closing their plants due to an economic downturn in the late 1970s, South Los Angeles was especially hard hit with no new businesses taking their place.
-Street gangs began to pop up instead, leading to drugs, addiction and an exponential increase in violence.
+The neighborhood had once been economically driven by factories owned by the likes of General Motors, Bethlehem Steel, and Goodyear.
+As those companies began closing their plants due to an economic downturn in the late 1970s, South Los Angeles was especially hard hit with no new businesses taking their place.
+Street gangs began to pop up instead, leading to drugs, addiction, and an exponential increase in violence.

-While Understanding the Riots offers a detailed analysis of the preexisting conditions that led to the 1992 uprising, the Nomad comic book makes no such efforts to explain the causes behind the riots other than the event itself that sparked them – the acquittal of the four police officers charged in the beating of Rodney King.
-Although Jack Monroe overhears the various opinions circulating inside a bar as he watches events unfold on television, he quickly reaches the point where he needs actions, not words, to make sense of the violence.
+While Understanding the Riots offers a detailed analysis of the preexisting conditions that led to the 1992 uprising, the Nomad comic book doesn’t offers any similar explanations regarding the riots other than the event that sparked them – the acquittal of the four police officers charged in the beating of Rodney King.
+Although Jack Monroe overhears the various opinions inside the bar where he sits and watches events unfold on television, he quickly reaches the point where he needs actions, not words, to make sense of the violence.

 Using a hovering news helicopter as a beacon, Monroe soon finds himself at the corner of Florence and Normandie, where a mob of African Americans are throwing bricks and smashing windows.
 “I see so much as dusk turns to night,” he reflects.
 “And I wonder how much can one man do?
 In the middle of it all, I find my answer – it takes more than one man.
 A burning shop, people working together, trying to put the fire out.
 People of all skin colors.
 And what can I do to help?
 As much as I can do.”

 On the actual night of April 29, 1992, two black men named T.J.
-Murphy and Tee Barnett were asking themselves that very same question while watching the riots on their own television set.
-At the exact same intersection that Jack Monroe found himself in the Nomad comic book, white truck driver Reginald Denny was dragged out of his cab and then beaten, kicked and bashed with a fire extinguisher.
+Murphy and Tee Barnett were asking themselves that same question while watching the riots on their own television set.
+At the exact same intersection that Jack Monroe finds himself in the Nomad comic book, white truck driver Reginald Denny was dragged out of his cab and then beaten, kicked, and bashed with a fire extinguisher.

 Jack Monroe witnesses his fair share of looting in Nomad as well, including a white man in a business suit robbing a lingerie store on behalf of his girlfriend.
 “Groceries, appliances, I can see – but this?” he rhetorically asks himself.
 “If it weren’t so sick, it would be a joke.”